This post may contain affiliate links, view our disclosure policy.

 Our Best Family Camping Tips

-2. Choose a campsite that is near the public restrooms if you’re camping with children who may need to use the bathroom during the night.
+2. Choose a campsite that is near the public restrooms if you’re camping with children who may need to use the bathroom in the middle of the night.

-4. Add special touches to your campsite such a battery-powered, or solar-powered string lights.
+4. Add special touches to your campsite such as battery-powered, or solar-powered string lights.